 - The entire application must be submitted as ONE PDF FILE to firstname.lastname@example.org, by 4pm EST on March 31, 2022.
 SUBJECT LINE: RPLA APPLICATION SUBMISSION

 - Human and/or animal use must be approved by the Institutional Review Board or Institutional Animal Care and Use Committee, or their equivalent and documented before funds are released, but pre-approval is not required for application.

 - It is required that any research involving human embryos will comply with applicable federal and state laws and will be in line with the ASRM’s guidance document on the ethics of human embryo research.
 No research will proceed without all relevant Institutional Board(s) and Committee(s) reviews and approval.

-The ASRM Research Institute Grant Review Committee (GRC) in collaboration with the RPLA appointed designees, will review the proposals and an awardee determined.
-To avoid a potential conflict of interest, members of the GRC will recuse themselves from review of any proposal that involves their institutions of employment.
+An ASRM Research Institute Grant Review Group (GRG) in collaboration with the RPLA appointed designees, will review the proposals and an awardee determined.
+To avoid a potential conflict of interest, members of the GRG will recuse themselves from review of any proposal that involves their institutions of employment.

 Award notifications will be made in April 2022 and funding will be dispersed May 2022.

 Project Partnership and Deliverables